 This one is easy… simply download my free review cards.
 I print them on colored paper so they don’t mix in and get lost with other white papers that might be lying around.
 I also reuse the cards class-to-class and year-to-year by saving sets in sandwich bags.
 To do the activity, just provide one set of cards for each pair or group of students.
 They take turns asking each other the questions on the cards.
 Yup, that’s it.
 Not everything has to be complicated to be effective!

 I have to admit that my students don’t love to read (not all of them, anyway).
 But I have found that student interest in reading varies widely based on what they’re reading.
 Textbook?
 Good luck.
-An article with truly engaging real world connections?
+An article with truly engaging real-world connections?
 Now you’re getting somewhere.

 It turns out that the FBI often uses mixture separation techniques to solve crimes.
-Students are enthralled to learn how thin-layer chromatography helps identify the dye that stains bank-robber’s hands.
+Students are enthralled to learn how thin-layer chromatography helps identify the dye that stains a bank-robber’s hands.
 And, they’ll be interested to read that a mixture separation process called HPLC helps identify components of explosives.
 The article doesn’t focus on the techniques themselves (it’s still appropriate for middle school level curriculum), rather it highlights a real-world way in which separating mixtures matters.
 You can get this interesting article through my shop.

 Entire Classification of Matter Activities Unit